The BPA/SWIP Good Practice Scheme

 How the Scheme works

-- There will be no oversight or auditing by the BPA or SWIP.
+- There is no oversight or auditing by the BPA or SWIP.
 We rely on the institutions themselves to ensure that they stick to their own implementation plans and, once complete, continue to implement the recommendations.
 If members of participating institutions (including staff, students, learned society members, etc.) are not convinced that the recommendations are being adequately implemented, we encourage them to raise the problem with the Head of Department, Director of learned society, or journal editor (as appropriate) in the first instance.

 Good Practice Scheme documents and resources